 we must work in partnership with the larger service system to pro-actively develop efficient, quality services,

-we must advocate for and on behalf of persons served and families to ensure they are afforded the services, support and respect needed for safe, healthy and happy living,
+we must advocate for and on behalf of people supported and families to ensure they are afforded the services, support and respect needed for safe, healthy and happy living,

 that staff must have a safe, respectful and fair working environment that promotes personal growth, fiscal accountability and transparent procedures will be inherent business practices to ensure the integrity of our funding.